davricha/davricha.github.io/_pages/about.md

   - /about.html
 ---

 I am an independent Marie Sklodowska-Curie fellow working at the “Laboratoire Interdisciplinaire de Physique” in Grenoble (France).
-My research focuses on the statistical mechanics of systems out of equilibrium, including <span style="color:blue">some *blue* text</span> phase transitions, elasticity, plasticity, and failure in amorphous materials.
+My research focuses on the statistical mechanics of systems out of equilibrium, including $`\textcolor{red}{\text{your text}}`$  phase transitions, elasticity, plasticity, and failure in amorphous materials.
 My research is heavily based on developing and using advanced numerical methods.

 <br/>
 <img src="/images/overview-min.png" width="994" height="271">